ckamm/multidistribute/README.md

 - **Collection** - Tracks configuration and state for a token collection including authority, total tokens collected, maximum deposit limit, vault, replacement mint, and burn configuration
 - **Distribution** - Manages token distribution for a collection including total tokens deposited, mint, vault and amount distributed

 ## Build and Test

 Initially built with Solana 1.18.26 and Anchor 0.28.0.
 Use `anchor test` to run the basic tests.

+## Risks

+With an immutable program and burn_tokens=true, the program should be safe against a malicious authority.
+Otherwise both the program upgrade authority and the collection authority must be trusted.

+- The program upgrade authority is in control of all the funds, both deposited tokens and to-be-distributed tokens.
+- If the deposited tokens aren't burned immediately, the collection authority could withdraw them and deposit them again in a loop, draining to-be-distributed tokens.
+- If deposited tokens are burned immediately, that mint's supply changes, which can have effects on the quorum of governance programs.
+- If tokens are added to a distribution late, after some users have already claimed, these users have no way of receiving the added tokens.
+Don't add tokens late.

 ## License